-Flat Top Pin & Flag Top Pins
+Flat Top Pin & Flag Top Pins - Ashpalt & concrete

-- 1) Drill a hole with a diameter of 32mm and a depth of 450mm. - 2) Clean the hole using an air line and blow pipe or similar. - 3) Position the anchor plate. - 4) Fit a flag top or flat top pin in the hole.
+- 1) Drill a hole with a diameter of 32mm and a depth of 450mm. - 2) Clean the hole using an air line and blow pipe or similar. - 3) Position the anchor plate. - 4) Fit a flag top or flat top pin in the hole. - 5) Drive the pin into the ground using a large hammer/sledgehammer as required.

-Drive the pin into the ground using a large hammer/sledgehammer as required.
+Drilling is not permitted, drive the pin into the ground using a large hammer/sledgehammer.

 Note: Flag top pins are only for internal use.
-Pins are normally used on temporary installations only.
+Pins are only used on temporary installations.